janiveer/Flecty/README.md

 	                              Miner.xsl
 </pre>

 The list of words is stored in the **data** folder for this language.

-2. Scrape the Wiktionary entry for each word in turn to find the infectional morphology:
+Step 2: Scrape the Wiktionary entry for each word in turn to find the infectional morphology:

 <pre>
 	java com.icl.saxon.StyleSheet -o <i>und</i>/out/<i>und</i>_dict_<i>cat</i>.xml \